 Senior Workshop Technician

-This position is full-time (35 hours per week), fixed term for 2 years and is available immediately.
+This position is full-time (35 hours a week), open ended and available immediately.

 Please be aware that Cardiff University reserves the right to close this vacancy early should sufficient applications be received.